 Vapor Barrier + Air-Con = Damp Moldy Walls

 So here's a little known fact that most HVAC installers won't tell a potential new client for central air; Polyethylene vapor barriers in combination with air conditioning in homes can rot walls because of the condensation they may cause.
-This is why if you've a newer home that's fitted with a vapor barrier, you may be better waiting until the exterior siding needs replacement then installing a continuous rigid panel insulation to the exterior under the finish, along with an ERV or HRV unit for ventilation, as a way to keep your home cooler in summer and warmer in winter whilst saving a ton of money.
-Remember, Insulation is the gift that keeps on giving, long after that fancy and costly new central air conditioning system needs major servicing or replacement.
+This is why if you have a newer home with a vapor barrier, you may be better waiting until the exterior siding needs replacement then installing a continuous rigid panel insulation to the exterior under the finish, along with an ERV or HRV unit for ventilation, as a way to keep your home cooler in summer and warmer in winter while saving a ton of money.
+Remember, Insulation is the gift that keeps on giving, long after that fancy new central air conditioning system needs major servicing or replacement.
 But then don't take our word for it - let's look at an explanation from a Building Science expert, Joe Lstiburek.

 Why are old homes with air-con in great shape while new ones rot?

 A century ago, houses were made of rocks, brick and solid wood.
 Early construction materials were either unharmed by moisture or put in an environment where they were able to dry.
 Houses were poorly or completely uninsulated and they devoured the cheap energy that was available in the past, drawing in endless fresh air and removing moisture.
 We just kept pumping in energy to replace the heat that was escaping in every direction and all was well in the world - or so we thought, before we knew better.

 Also, a home's interior walls were finished with real plaster in the past, usually on a lath backing - which requires about 99% Relative Humidity (RH) to accommodate mold.
 With recent "improvements" to construction in North America, we now use standard code compliant paper-faced drywall which only needs under 80% RH and everything starts going black and smelly.